Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

 \subsection{The Memory Structure}

 The proposed ODEDM approach consists of a short-term memory system ${\mathcal{M}}^{\rm short}_i$ and a long-term memory system ${\mathcal{M}}^{\rm long}_i$ to preserve both temporary and permanent information, respectively, where the subscript $i$ denotes the memory buffer updated at the $i$-th task learning.
-For the short-term memory buffer, we adopt the reservoir sampling to randomly choose and store new data samples, which is computationally efficient.
+For the short-term memory buffer, despite its name, short-term memory retains samples from the entire stream via reservoir sampling, which is computationally efficient.
+However, the probability of storing new samples decreases over time.
+This probability should further decrease as memory capacity shrinks for the long-term memory buffer.

 For the long-term memory buffer, we aim to preserve more critical and diverse data samples across all previously learned categories.
 In order to ensure balanced samples in the memory buffer, we propose to define several memory prototypes per category, while each prototype aims to accumulate similar data samples and form a sub-memory buffer.
-Let $c_j$ denote the $j$-th category and ${\bf x}^{c_j}_h$ represent the $h$-th cluster prototype for the category ${c_j}$.
-Let ${\mathcal{M}}({c_j},h)$ denote the sub-memory buffer formed using the cluster prototype ${\bf x}^{c_j}_h$.
-Each sub-memory buffer ${\mathcal{M}}({c_j},h)$ has a maximum memory size, denoted by $\lambda$.
+Let $c_l$ denote the $l$-th category and ${\bf x}^{c_l}_h$ represent the $h$-th cluster prototype for the category ${c_l}$.
+Let ${\mathcal{M}}({c_l},h)$ denote the sub-memory buffer formed using the cluster prototype ${\bf x}^{c_l}_h$.
+Each sub-memory buffer ${\mathcal{M}}({c_l},h)$ has a maximum memory size, denoted by $\lambda_{max}$.